audiomic/MS-Modules/README.md

 INFO:
 The Random Source module works in its current status but is still a work in progress.
-Therefor it will be changed (e.g. CV input will be deleted)
+Therefor it will be changed (e.g. CV input will be deleted in a future release)

 Mult